 The Majlis has the power to initiate bills but the Guardian Council must approve all bills passed by the Majlis as consistent with Islamic law and the Iranian Constitution.

 Elections in June 2013 saw Hassan Rouhani, a pragmatist, elected as President.
-Rouhahi has pledged greater transparency and cooperation with the international community to resolve concerns about Iran’s nuclear program, made conciliatory statements regarding relations with neighbouring states, and expressed support for improving Iran’s human rights record.
-Under Rouhani, Iran recommenced nuclear negotiations with the P5+1 (China, France, Russia, UK and USA plus Germany), leading to the ‘Joint Plan of Action’ (JPA) interim nuclear deal.
-The JPA was concluded in November 2013 and was extended on 24 November 2014 until 30 June 2015.
-Under the JPA, Iran has halted or rolled back aspects of its nuclear program, in return for a total of around $700 million in temporary EU and US sanctions relief.
+Rouhani has pledged greater transparency and cooperation with the international community to resolve concerns about Iran’s nuclear program, made conciliatory statements regarding relations with neighbouring states, and expressed support for improving Iran’s human rights record.
+Under Rouhani, Iran recommenced nuclear negotiations with the P5+1 (China, France, Russia, UK and USA plus Germany), which are ongoing.
+The ‘Joint Plan of Action’ (JPA) interim nuclear dealwas concluded in November 2013 and is due to expire on 30 June 2015.
+Under the JPA, Iran has halted or rolled back aspects of its nuclear program, in return for limited, temporary EU and US sanctions relief.
 The P5+1 and Iran agreed on a framework for a comprehensive agreement on 2 April 2015, and are aiming towards a comprehensive nuclear agreement by 30 June 2015.

 Australia's bilateral relationship with Iran is long-standing, with a historically strong trade relationship.
-We continue to engage in dialogue on a range of important issues, including Iran's nuclear program, terrorism, regional issues and human rights.
+We continue to engage in dialogue on a range of important issues, including Iran's nuclear program, people smuggling, terrorism, regional issues and human rights.
 Foreign Minister Julie Bishop visited Iran in April 2015 and met with President Rouhani, Foreign Minister Zarif and other Iranian leaders.

 The Australian Government has consistently reinforced with Iran Australia's long-standing opposition to the proliferation of nuclear weapons and the need to comply with UN Security Council Resolutions (UNSCR) on its nuclear program.
 Australia fully implements four UNSC resolutions (1737, 1747, 1803 and 1929) imposing sanctions that prohibit a range of activities, including the supply of certain dual use goods and services to Iran, the procurement from Iran of certain military and dual use goods and services, and travel and financial sanctions against designated persons and entities who are engaged in Iran's proliferation sensitive activities.